-Public funding in the form of operating grants is provided in equal amounts of \$700,000 from the City of Cincinnati and Hamilton County to support The Port's economic development and inclusion activities.
+In 2019, public funding in the form of operating grants was provided solely by Hamilton County in the amount of \$700,000.
+In years 2018 and 2017, public funding was provided in equal amounts of \$700,000 from the City of Cincinnati and Hamilton County to support The Port's economic development and inclusion activities.
 These grants are appropriated annually and have not increased since 2012.

 Charges for services consist primarily of fees charged for: garage parking, utilization of The Port's finance tools, mortgage down payment assistance, management of other organizations, commercial real estate leases, and oversight of redevelopment projects.
-Service revenue increased \$1.5 million or 28 percent in 2018 compared to the prior year.
-The increase was led by a \$1.3 million increase in finance fee revenue.
-In comparison, service revenue increased \$0.3 million in 2017 due to a \$0.3 million increase in management fees.
+Service revenue increased \$1.5 million or 22 percent in 2019 compared to the prior year.
+The increase was led by a \$2.4 million increase in parking fee revenue offset by a \$0.7 million decrease in finance fees.
+In comparison, service revenue increased \$1.5 million in 2018 due to a \$1.3 million increase in finance fee revenue.